Gemological Institute of America: Laboratory services

 The GIA Laboratory provides a variety of gem grading and identification reports for diamonds over 0.15 carats.
 Diamond grading reports for unmounted natural and laboratory grown diamonds determine their key characteristics: color, clarity, cut and carat weight.
 GIA issues several types of reports for natural diamonds, the most popular for diamonds over 1 carat being the Diamond Grading Report.
 A briefer and less expensive version, called a Diamond Dossier, is often used for diamonds under 1 carat.
 While both reports contain a number of measurements, including dimensions, proportions, carat weight, color, and clarity, the Diamond Grading Report also includes a diamond plot (a graphic representation of the position and type of inclusions present in the diamond).
 Diamond reports from GIA (as well as other, for-profit sources) are now demanded by most consumers purchasing diamonds over a certain size, typically for over 0.5 carat (100 mg), and almost always for over 1.0 carat (200 mg), and are considered an important tool in guaranteeing that a diamond is accurately represented to a potential buyer.

 GIA colored stone identification reports may include a comment about any treatments detected and an opinion of country of origin for stones such as ruby, sapphire, emerald and tourmaline.
 Pearl reports specify the weight, size, shape, color, origin (natural or cultured) and presence of treatments.

-For colored gemstones and pearls, GIA certificates extend to advanced analyses, including spectroscopy for detecting enhancements, species identification, and mine origin determination, which highlight rarity factors unique to each gem family.
-These details aid in custom jewelry design, such as optimizing settings to enhance a stone's natural fire and color saturation in vintage tiaras or rings.
+For colored gemstones and pearls, GIA reports include advanced analyses such as spectroscopy.
+These tests are used to detect treatments and enhancements, identify the exact gem species, and, when possible, determine the geographic origin of the stone.
+This technical data provides objective information regarding the gemstone's physical properties and rarity.